JaquJaqu/sequence_tagging/README.md

 python3 download_model_embeddings.py GermEval
 ```

-Now, you can create a new file (called test.conll) that should be in CoNLL format and might contain the following content:
+Now, you can create a new file (called test.conll) that should contain one token per line and might contain the following content:

 ```
 Diese